jayshah19949596/CarND-Path-Planning-Project/README.md

 The was able to drive for more than 4.32 miles to meet the rubric specification of this project.

+Detailed insight into features of the simulator and implementation is demonstrated in this [Path Planning demo video](https://youtu.be/tg2NlXvlQYo).

 ## Steps for building the project